SherG/skeleventy2/site/blog/best-auto-mechanic-cheshire-county.md

 Some garages, that offered excellent service before, seemed to fall apart.
 For example, I used to go to a place in Chesterfield.
 But after 2 botched repairs, which cost me double to get re-done, I simply couldn't go back.
 So I returned to my former mechanic, the sterling Joe of Bennington Garage, some 45 minutes away.
 It was well worth it to me to drive 1 hour and a half for Joe's expertise.

-But, alas, Joe retired.
+Recently Joe retired.
 And that's when my neighbor told me that Summit Automotive had been doing "great work" for him.
 So I took my car in.

-Diagnostics were superb, attention to detail was excellent, and customer service is top-notch.
+Diagnostics are superb, attention to detail is excellent, and customer service is top-notch.

 If you're looking for a 100% honest auto repair shop, do check out the good folks at Summmit Automotive in Westmoreland.

 This is the type of small business that makes the entire area more enjoyable.

+And if you're curious, this is the work I've had done there:
+* Pressure hose replaced
+* Valve cover gasklet replaced (to fix botched job done by another garage.
+Oil was leaking into the sparkplug wells, triggering error codes)
+* Welding work for flange / exhaust hangar repairs
+* Crankshaft sensor replacement
+* Snow tires mounted